 Air Cleaners, HVAC Filters, and Coronavirus (COVID-19)

 When used properly, air cleaners and HVAC filters can help reduce airborne contaminants including viruses in a building or small space.
-By itself, air cleaning or filtration is not enough to protect people from exposure to the virus that causes COVID-19.
-When used along with other best practices recommended by CDC and others, filtration can be part of a plan to protect people indoors.
+By itself, air cleaning or filtration is not enough to protect people from COVID-19.
+When used along with other best practices recommended by CDC and other public health agencies, including social distancing and mask wearing, filtration can be part of a plan to reduce the potential for airborne transmission of COVID-19 indoors.

 Air cleaners and HVAC filters in Homes